View Randy Westervelt's Obituary on PostandCourier.com and share memories

 |

-Randy Way Westervelt Meggett, SC - Randy Way Westervelt, 67, of Meggett, South Carolina, husband of Barbara Infinger Westervelt entered into eternal rest Sunday, June 9, 2019.
-The family will receive friends Wednesday, June 12, 2019 in J. HENRY STUHR INC., WEST ASHLEY CHAPEL, 3360 Glenn McConnell Parkway from 4:00 p.m. to 6:00 p.m. where a memorial service will be held at 6:00 p.m.
+Randy Way Westervelt Meggett, SC - The family of Randy Way Westervelt will receive friends Wednesday, June 12, 2019 in J. HENRY STUHR INC., WEST ASHLEY CHAPEL, 3360 Glenn McConnell Parkway from 4:00 p.m. to 6:00 p.m. where a memorial service will be held at 6:00 p.m.
 Burial service will be held later in Christ-St. Paul's Parish Churchyard, 5034 Chapel Road, Meggett, SC.
-Randy was born December 16, 1951 in Charleston, South Carolina, son of the late Robert Theodore Westervelt and Aubrea Way Westervelt.
-He was a veteran of S.C.
-National Guard and was retired from Charleston Air Force Base as a Lineman.
-He was an avid fisherman and had a love for the outdoors and his family.
-He is survived by his wife of 47 years, Barbara I. Westervelt of Hollywood, SC; son, Travis Martin Westervelt (Lauren) of Meggett, SC.
-He was preceded in death by his son, Randy Way Westervelt, II, brother Robert Theodore Westervelt, II, and a sister Jan Westervelt Redman.
 In lieu of flowers, memorials may be made to the Randy Westervelt Memorial Fund C/O Town of Meggett Restoration Brick Fund, 4776 Highway 165, Meggett, SC 29449.
 A memorial message may be sent to the family by visiting our website at www.jhenrystuhr.com.
 Visit our guestbook at www.legacy.com/obituaries/ charleston